-It is our pleasure to introduce year two of our three-year Strategic Plan for the Association of BC Forest Professionals
+It is our pleasure to introduce year three of our three-year Strategic Plan for the Association of BC Forest Professionals

-In developing this second-year review and update of our three-year Strategic Plan, we reviewed input and opinions from key stakeholder groups which had been gathered over the last year and a half through surveys and one-on-one interviews.
-It was largely acknowledged that the world in which we are operating is undergoing significant change.
-Court decisions on First Nations' claims that have implications which are still being understood and tested; the continued concern around cumulative impacts of multiple natural resource developments on our forests; and maintaining public support and trust in the profession given that uncertainty, were all issues that received much attention.
-Continued concerns about the mid-term timber supply, the lack of complete and up-to-date forest inventories, and the loss of long-term forestry research all pose significant challenges to our members.
+In developing this third-year review and update of our three-year Strategic Plan 2014-2016, we reviewed input and opinions from key stakeholder groups which had been gathered over the last two years through surveys and one-on-one interviews.
+It was largely acknowledged that the world in which forest professionals are operating is undergoing significant change.
+Court decisions on First Nations' claims have implications which are still being understood and tested; the continued concern around cumulative impacts of multiple natural resource developments on our forests; and maintaining public support and trust in the profession given that uncertainty, were all issues that received much attention.
+Professional reliance was discussed and the need for our members to continue to advance professional reliance in forest resources management was recognized.
+However, these issues were discussed against a backdrop of some major employers in the province backing away from requiring forest professionals to fill positions which clearly require the education and training of forest professionals.
+The conundrum of how to have a strong system of professional reliance which rests on a foundation of professional service was identified as a troubling issue.

+Ensuring our members have the tools to adapt their practices to the changing climate was recognized as critical to long-term sustainability.
 We also heard how the role of forest professionals will continue to evolve and how important it is for us to continue to form strong partnerships with other professions and associations.
 And, of course, the issue of our aging workforce in BC was raised and how we must focus on attracting new people from all demographics to our industry to meet future needs.

 It is an exciting time to be a forest professional in the province of British Columbia.
-To respond to our changing landscape, we identified six key priority areas for the association.
-We set longer-term (three-year) outcomes and objectives for each of these areas and have provided a sense of priority to the association for year two planning purposes.
-Specifically the priorities for the association for year two are as follows:
+To respond to our changing landscape, we identified five key priority areas for the association.
+We set longerterm (three-year) outcomes and objectives for each of these areas and have provided a sense of priority to the association for year three planning purposes.
+Specifically the priorities for the association for year three are as follows:

 - 1. We want to continue to be a timely and visible advocate for the stewardship of forest lands and ecosystems in the province; - 2.
-We want to ensure our members are committed to excellence in their areas of professional practice; - 3.
-We want members more engaged in matters of professional practice;

-- 4 We want to work with our members to ensure they are independent and acting in the public interest. - 5.
-We want First Nations to view our members. as trusted advisors on the land base: and - 6.
-We want to provide value to our members.
+We want to ensure our members are committed to excellence and are advancing professional reliance: - 3.
+We want to work with our members to ensure they are independent and acting in the public interest: - 4.
+We want First Nations to trust forest. professionals; and - 5.
+We want to provide value to our members and for members and their employers to value ABCFP membership.

-The following pages review all this information in more detail
+The following pages review all this information in more detail.